 Every once in a while, shows do a reset that marks a turning point for a character.
 But rarely does it occur in such a slow-burn, dramatic fashion as on The Good Wife.
 Without exaggerating, it’s fair to say they’ve been building toward this episode for years.

 As an aside, recently I was fortunate to see Alan Cumming perform his amazing one-man show.
-Even better, I got to meet Eli Gold in person afterwards!
+Even better, I got to meet Eli Gold in person afterward!
 And he told us this episode would have you saying … well, I can’t repeat it on a family website.
 So let’s just go with OMG — and the man did not lie.
 Two words: Game.
 Changer.

 Where Did Everybody Go?